graphql/graphql-spec/spec/Section 6 -- Execution.md

     - Let {pending} be the result of {GetPending(newPendingResults)}.
     - Set the corresponding entry on {incrementalResult} to {pending}.
   - Yield {incrementalResult}.
-  - Emit events on {eventEmitter} signalling the release of each of the Deferred Fragments in {newPendingResults} as pending, as well as each of the {items}
-    entries on the Futures in {futuresToRelease}.
+  - Utilize {controller} to broadcast the release of each of the Deferred Fragments in {newPendingResults} as pending, as well as the release of each of the {items} entries on the Futures in {futuresToRelease}.
 - Complete this incremental result stream.

 GetPending(newPendingResults):